 New York’s appetite for natural gas is increasing as consumers continue to phase out the use of heavy fuel oils.
 In April 2015, New York City Mayor Bill de Blasio announced sweeping goals to curb city emissions 80 percent by 2050, which includes phasing out the use of No. 4 fuel oil by 2030.
 The Northeast Supply Enhancement project creates energy infrastructure to provide access to important natural supply necessary to help meet these aggressive clean air goals.

-- Twenty-two miles of 26-inch pipe in the New York Bay (offshore)
+- Twenty-three miles of 26-inch pipe in the New York Bay (offshore)

 - Three and a half miles of 26-inch pipe in Middlesex County, New Jersey (onshore)